jiman14/DapperFluentQueryHelper/README.md

 # Pre-requisites

-It needs entities with properties for linking to table fields (FQ.Book.Id), like:
+It needs entities with properties for linking to table fields (FQ.Book.Id), for example:
 ```
 public class Book
 {